-A minor consists of at least 15 credit hours in a subject, including 12 hours in courses over the 100-level.
+A minor consists of at least 15 credit hours in a subject and involves significant coursework above the 100-level.
+Minors in second languages require 15 credit hours above the 100-level.
 Only courses in which a grade of “C-” or better is earned are counted toward minor requirements.
 If a minor is desired, students should make early plans to schedule the appropriate courses.
 Because minors are not required and the demand for courses is uncertain, regular offerings of all courses for every minor cannot be guaranteed.
 Specific requirements for each minor are found in departmental listings.

 In certain fields, a minor may serve as an additional endorsement for teacher licensure.
 Minor requirements for additional endorsements are available from academic advisors in the subject areas and may vary from the requirement for a standard minor.